-Divorce can present many challenges, even after the divorce is finalized.
-David Badanes, Esq. and the Badanes Law Office, P.C. can help you and will answer all your questions about the divorce process.
-David Badanes and the Badanes Law Office, P.C. can be contacted at 631-239-1702, email at email@example.com or visit our web site: www.dbnylaw.com.
-The Badanes Law Office, P.C. has offices in Northport, Suffolk County and in Uniondale, Nassau County.
+David Badanes, Esq. and the Badanes Law Office, P.C. provides real-world advice to help you through this challenging time.
+If you are contemplating getting a divorce, and need an attorney to represent you, call David Badanes and the Badanes Law Office today at 631-239-1702, email at email@example.com or visit our web site: www.dbnylaw.com.
+The Badanes Law Office has offices in Northport, Suffolk County and Uniondale, Nassau County.